 Decide on what to do with your data and what kind of platform to use for visualizing, analyzing and acting on data.
 There is a wide range of products available, from open source and fully serviced alternatives to integrations with the commonly used platforms in the market.
 Check our marketplace

-Do a good assessment on your long term risks with regards to vendor lock-ins.
+Do a good assessment of your long term risks with regards to vendor lock-ins.
 By nature LoRaWAN compliant products are interoperable across networks.
 But there are vendors around, that will not grant you access to all pieces of the technology stack creating lock-ins to their services.
 See our Docs

 LoRaWAN allows you to manage your own keys by running your own join server.
-A LoRaWAN specified interface allows you to take control over your root keys and building a chain of trust that is compliant with your business requirements.
+A LoRaWAN specified interface allows you to take control of your root keys and building a chain of trust that is compliant with your business requirements.
 This gives you a choice whether you want to depend on a third party for your security.

 See our Docs

 Any LoRaWAN application involves a piece of hardware that needs to be physically shipped and deployed.
 There is a wide range of distribution providers and resellers in the electronics world that can do this without any hassles.
-Don’t forget to take the stock in to your business case.
+Don’t forget to take the stock into your business case.

 Run your LoRaWAN applications in production on a secure infrastructure with low maintenance costs while maintaining full control over your devices.

 Select your manufacturer.
 Off-shore, near-shore or in your home country.
 Many have failed in this part.
 There is a correlation between costs and quality.
 So be well advised while engaging with a manufacturing partner.